 MySchool@Kent is a real, local school with genuine credits and a local diploma, but designed for you, by you.
-The school is student centered and teacher driven, and features online instruction with extensive support.
+The school is student-centered and teacher driven and features online instruction with extensive support.
 It's flexible, rigorous and personalized, so you can learn at your own pace.
-But you're not all alone.
+But you're not left alone.
 You'll have lots of support and help when you need it.

 And the relationships?
-Our experienced Blended Leaerning Instructors assist students on-campus, F2F, and online.
-These caring adults are all teachers - Michigan certified teachers - who will get to know you and help you succeed in this new hybrid school.
+Our experienced Blended Learning Instructors assist students on-campus, F2F and online.
+These caring adults - all Michigan certified teachers - will get to know you and help you succeed in this new hybrid school.
 In addition, our F2F Success Coaches provide the kind of support you need, when you need it.
 They are available every day to help students discover what works best for them.

 Yes - lots of them!
 And while they are highly-qualified, Michigan certified teachers, they won't be teaching in the usual sense and your relationship with them will be different.
 They will help facilitate your learning with the online instruction you access from the laptop.
 They will assist you with homework questions, brainstorm with you about projects and help you get ready for assessments.
 Plus, if you run into an obstacle you just don't know how to get around, they will work with you to make sure you don't get stuck.